liranh85/selectise/README.md

-# Selectise.js
+# selectise

-A simple and light-weight custom select generator, built using Vanilla JS and no dependencies.
+A simple and light-weight custom HTML select element generator, built using Vanilla JS and only one dependency (idempotent-babel-polyfill)

 ## Getting Started